pressly/papi.js/README.md

 ```

 ##### Preparing a resource with params
 In cases where we are creating a nested resource we will need to specify the ids of the parents.
-This can be done at the time you request data from the resource via the `$all` or `$find` methods *or* you can prepare the resource with default params when you create it.
+This can be done at the time you request data from the resource via the `all` or `find` methods *or* you can prepare the resource with default params when you create it.

 **Note** The param names for parent ids take the form `{singular parent name }Id` ie. hubs -> hubId